DarbySmith/nodejs/README.md

 - async by default
 - while the thread is waiting for a result from the query it will go to another request
     - works in a queue where it is waiting for an event to finish
+        - node monitors the queue in the background
 - do not use node for CPU intensive apps
     - node will have to wait for the calculations to finish so it isn't efficient
+- DO use for data intensive and real time applications

 ## INSTALL
 - $ npm init -y